ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 2/bookclubRevision.md

 Confidence interval is the range within which the values are expected to lie.
 Lower the RMSE smaller the confidence interval.

+>Instead of Mean **squared** error, can we not have some other index, like **cube** or some higher power?

+### Train Test Split

+When we want to split the data into train and test in an production environemt where the data keeps increasing and the dataset grows.
+It is necessary always for the same data to be split in the same way.
+One way to do this is use the index to keep track and other way is to do **hashing**.